UPDATED: 9:55 a.m. ET, Sept. 3, 2020 —

-The sad trend revealed itself during a protest against police violence as David McAtee was killed while demonstrating following the in-custody killing of George Floyd.
-McAtee, an unarmed businessman in Louisville, Kentucky, where police had recently killed Breonna Taylor in her own home.
-He was killed when police and the National Guard recklessly returned fire from people shooting at them, hitting McAtee fatally.
-It was the latest botched police response for a police department buried in scandal.
+Those two shootings followed the deadly police violence against Black people like David McAtee, who was killed while demonstrating after the in-custody killing of George Floyd in Minneapolis on Memorial Day.
+McAtee, also unarmed at the time of his death, was a businessman in Louisville, Kentucky, where police had recently killed Breonna Taylor in her own home.
+McAtee was killed when police and the National Guard recklessly returned fire from people shooting at them, hitting McAtee fatally.
+It was the latest botched response for a police department buried in scandal.

 McAtee’s death came days after Floyd was purportedly suspected of forgery, a nonviolent crime that certainly didn’t warrant Minneapolis Police Officer Derek Chauvin handcuffing him and kneeling on the 46-year-old Black man’s neck until he died.